nmotyl/nmotyl.github.io/_posts/2015-05-12-AuditTable.md

 comments: true
 ---

-The [AuditTable scripts](https://github.com/nmotyl/scripts/tree/master/AuditTable) is a completely data driven schema.
+The [AuditTable scripts](https://github.com/nmotyl/scripts/tree/master/AuditTable) provide a sample methodology for satisfying DML audit requirements.
 Complete usage instructions can be found in the [scripts repository wiki](https://github.com/nmotyl/scripts/wiki/Audit-Table), but you may feel free to email me should you have questions.
 Enjoy!